loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ############################################################################################################

+# CoffeeNode Data Type Therapy

-# JS Types—Are they Good Enough?
+## JS Types—Are they Good Enough?

 *   Short answer: No.